hoardd/hoardd-client/README.md

 # hoardd-client

-This is a golang implementation of an elasticsearch client that queries the Hoardd OSINT platform for emails and passwords.
+This is a golang implementation of an elasticsearch client that queries the [Hoardd OSINT platform](https://hoardd.io) for emails and passwords.

 This version is a "beta" release, so please submit issues if you discover them.

-To request a username/password, contact @cham423 or @ralphte on keybase.

 More data and features being added regularly.